FWU-DE/fwu-kc-extensions/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+## Creating a new module

+The project is a multi-module Maven project.
+When creating a new module, make sure to add:

+1. `README.md` explaining the extension.
+2. Add the generated package to `artifacts` in the step "Publish release" of the pipeline defined in [`main.yaml`](.github/workflows/main.yaml).

 ## Automatic release process

 We use [semantic versioning](https://semver.org/) defined in `projectVersion` in [`pom.xml`](pom.xml).